-Committed use discounts work on all Compute Engine non-shared core machine types, including predefined and custom machine types.
+Committed use discounts work on most Compute Engine machine types, including predefined and custom machine types.
 Committed use discounts are simple and flexible, and require no upfront costs.
-Discounts apply to the aggregate number of vCPUs, memory, GPUs and local SSDs within a region, so they are not affected by changes to your instance's machine setup.
+Discounts apply to the aggregate number of vCPUs, memory, GPUs, and Local SSD disks within a region, so they are not affected by changes to your instance's machine setup.

 Before you begin